Frequently Asked Questions

 So-called weather modification to reduce "climate change" is just another weapon that is being used in concert with the other agendas.
 Aerosols contain, among other things, metal particulates and nanoparticles that are breathed in to be targeted by the 5G weapon system.
 Storms, earthquakes, and other seemingly natural phenomena are also being controlled and utilized as weapons.

-How is the NoL process different from other approaches to remedy the "smart" grid problem or other causes?
+How is the NoL process different from other approaches to remedy the "smart" grid problem and other harmful agendas?

 The InPower Notice of Liability (NoL), also known as the Notice of Liability process, is a mass action undertaken by a man or woman protecting his or her rights and enforcing the liability of those who are causing or facilitating harm.
 It is a powerful, lawful remedy utilizing fundamental law and the rules of commerce to turn the tables on the individuals who have been hiding behind corporations (including corporate governments) as they inflict for-profit harm upon men, women, and children.